My Old Man

 My Old Man is a spin-off of imagine if’s 2019 production, Jadek, which toured to theatres, prisons and community venues.

-We are very pleased to announce that My Old Man will be touring in the Autumn of 2021 at the following venues:
+My Old Man toured in Autumn 2021 at the following venues:

 My Old Man Cast